Fresno Air Attack Base

-The Fresno Air Attack Base was established in 1955 By the US Forest Service, Sierra National Forest and is located at the Fresno Yosemite International Airport.
-The US Forest Service leases office space to the California Department of Forestry and Fire Protection's (CAL FIRE) Fresno/Kings Unit.
-In 1994, it was completely rebuilt to become a model modern AirTanker Base which includes a modern interagency communication/command center.
+The Fresno Air Attack Base is an aerial firefighting base established in 1955 by the United States Forest Service (USFS) at the Fresno Yosemite International Airport.
+The USFS also leases space at the base to CAL FIRE, which keeps a tactical (spotter) aircraft at the base and also uses the facilities to refuel and reload retardant on air tankers and helicopters when fighting fires in the area.

 Fresno Air Base

 The Fresno Air Base responds to an average of 100 calls per year in its immediate response area which spans from the California-Nevada border to the east, Interstate 5 to the west, Merced River to the north, and Fresno-Tulare county lines to the south.
 On average, the base pumps about 500,000 gallons of retardant a year.
 With the base’s pumps, four loading pits, plus one maintenance/auxiliary pit (in a major event it can be used as a loading pit), Fresno has a possible peak output of 300,000 gallons of retardant each day.
 The Airbase is also approved for the Modular Airborne FireFighting System (MAFFS) with a maximum of 6 aircraft.
 There is sufficient aircraft parking for up to 8 aircraft at a time.

-The Airbase is owned by the US Forest Service which permanently staffs the base with a Forest Aviation Officer (Division Chief), Airbase Manager (Battalion Chief), Assistant Base Manager(Captain) and a seasonal staff, which is any combination of three Seasonal or Career firefighters.
+The Airbase is owned by the US Forest Service which permanently staffs the base with a Forest Aviation Officer (Division Chief), Airbase Manager (Battalion Chief), Assistant Base Manager (Captain) and a seasonal staff of three firefighters.

 The US Forest service has one Air Attack Aircraft (AA15) a Rockwell Aero Commander 690A and one type 1 or one type 2 Airtanker which is only administered by the base.

 In July 2012, CAL Fire Fresno-Kings Unit withdrew both personnel and aircraft from the FAAB.
 CAL Fire still used the base for the reloading of fire aircraft and for refueling of those aircraft.
 Before the start of the 2012 fire season CAL Fire leased office space and the right to use the base in an emergency and assigned a permanent staff of a Unit Air Officer (Battalion Chief), an Air Base Manager (Captain) and a seasonal staff of one Assistant Air Base Manager (Fire Apparatus Engineer (FAE)), and three firefighters.

 The former CAL Fire aircraft assigned to Fresno included one North American Rockwell OV-10A Bronco Air Attack (AA430) which was relocated to McClellan Reload base to act as a statewide spare air attack aircraft.
 The remaining Grumman Marsh S-2F3AT Turbo Tracker air tanker(T78) was relocated to Porterville.